Intrinsically photosensitive retinal ganglion cell: Inputs

 ipRGCs are both pre- and postsynaptic to dopaminergic amacrine cells (DA cells) via reciprocal synapses, with ipRGCs sending excitatory signals to the DA cells, and the DA cells sending inhibitory signals to the ipRGCs.
 These inhibitory signals are mediated through GABA, which is co-released from the DA cells along with dopamine.
 Dopamine has functions in the light-adaptation process by up-regulating melanopsin transcription in ipRGCs and thus increasing the photoreceptor's sensitivity.
 In parallel with the DA amacrine cell inhibition, somatostatin-releasing amacrine cells, themselves inhibited by DA amacrine cells, inhibit ipRGCs.
 Other synaptic inputs to ipRGC dendrites include cone bipolar cells and rod bipolar cells.

 Outputs

 One postsynaptic target of ipRGCs is the suprachiasmatic nucleus (SCN) of the hypothalamus, which serves as the circadian clock in an organism. ipRGCs release both pituitary adenylyl cyclase-activating protein (PACAP) and glutamate onto the SCN via a monosynaptic connection called the retinohypothalamic tract (RHT).
 Glutamate has an excitatory effect on SCN neurons, and PACAP appears to enhance the effects of glutamate in the hypothalamus.

+It has long been observed that light primarily shifts the SCN clock during nighttime rather than daytime, a phenomenon traditionally attributed to properties intrinsic to the SCN itself.
+However, research by Komal et al. (2026) demonstrated that the SCN's resistance to daytime phase shifting also depends on the propensity of ipRGCs to undergo depolarization block, which limits their sustained firing under bright light.
+Using chemogenetic activation or violet light to bypass ipRGC gating, the authors induced large phase shifts during the daytime in mice.
+The same study also demonstrated that daytime phase shifts require brain circuits and neuropeptide transmitters that are not needed for nighttime shifts, and that the depolarization block in ipRGCs also constrains the magnitude of nighttime shifts.
+These findings suggest that ipRGC signaling to the SCN acts as an integrated pacemaker mechanism across the entire circadian cycle, rather than simply relaying light information passively.

-Other post synaptic targets of ipRGCs include: the intergenticulate leaflet (IGL), a cluster of neurons located in the thalamus, which play a role in circadian entrainment; the olivary pretectal nucleus (OPN), a cluster of neurons in the midbrain that controls the pupillary light reflex; the ventrolateral preoptic nucleus (VLPO), located in the hypothalamus and is a control center for sleep; the amygdala.
+Other post synaptic targets of ipRGCs include: the intergeniculate leaflet (IGL), a cluster of neurons located in the thalamus, which play a role in circadian entrainment; the olivary pretectal nucleus (OPN), a cluster of neurons in the midbrain that controls the pupillary light reflex; the ventrolateral preoptic nucleus (VLPO), located in the hypothalamus and is a control center for sleep; the amygdala.